 Caroline Ratcliffe and Signe-Mary McKernan had the original vision for Debt in America.
-We are grateful to Ratcliffe, Cary Lou, and Hannah Hassani for their work on previous versions of this dashboard.
+We are grateful to Caroline Ratcliffe, Caleb Quakenbush, Cary Lou, Alexander Carther, and Hannah Hassani for their work on previous versions of this dashboard.

 We thank John van Alst, Henry Chen, and Chris Kukla for helpful counsel in finalizing the auto loan variables and developing the narrative.
-We also thank Don Baylor (previously) and Velvet Bryant and Irene Lee of the Annie E. Casey Foundation; John Howat, Chi Chi Wu, Heidi Goldberg, and Michael Best of the National Consumer Law Center; and Sue Berkowitz of SC Appleseed for their input.
-Finally, we thank the Urban Institute's Vivian Hou, Emily Peiffer, Fiona Blackshaw, Daniel Wood, Sara Rosenthal, Hal Sullivan, JoElla Carman, and Liza Hagerman for assistance in developing the feature, as well as George Railean and Christina Baird for design.
+We also thank Don Baylor and Velvet Bryant (previously) and Irene Lee of the Annie E. Casey Foundation; John Howat, Chi Chi Wu, Heidi Goldberg, and Michael Best of the National Consumer Law Center; and Sue Berkowitz of SC Appleseed for their input.
+Finally, we thank the Urban Institute's Vivian Hou, Emily Peiffer, Fiona Blackshaw, Daniel Wood, Sara Rosenthal, Hal Sullivan, JoElla Carman, Liza Hagerman, Wes Jenkins, and Rachel Logan for their partnership in developing the feature, as well as George Railean and Christina Baird for design.